We Have Suffered Enough

 When you’re an immigrant in this country and you are playing a maid in a play called The Maids to a majority white audience… the cost is personal.

 If the work we do on stage holds the mirror up to nature, then when the lights go down and we leave the theatre, we walk back into a reality that is just as painful as our make-believe world.
 A reality that has only gotten more difficult since the election of Forty-Five.
-Taking into account the current divisiveness of this country, as people of color are being brought in to predominantly white institutions with majority white audiences, who is to say that the stage is a safe space to even practice our art, let alone embody trauma that might refuse to leave our bodies long after the performances have passed?
+Taking into account the current divisiveness of this country, as people of color are being brought into predominantly white institutions with majority white audiences, who is to say that the stage is a safe space to even practice our art, let alone embody trauma that might refuse to leave our bodies long after the performances have passed?

 I know I am not alone in experiencing the way our current political divisiveness shapes the work we do on stage.
 It affects our bodies in a different way than it used to.
-Last year, the prolific powerhouse playwright Quiara Alegría Hudes gave a speech at the Association for Theatre in Higher Education conference in Boston, later published in American Theatre Magazine, that gave me the courage to speak on the issue.
-Under the title, “High Tide of Heartbreak: Has theatre wounded me as much or more than its healed me?” she weighs in on whether the stress the job has had on her body is still worth the ride and discusses her desire to keep her characters, who are also women of color, from fetishizing their pain.
+Last year, the prolific powerhouse playwright Quiara Alegría Hudes gave a speech at the Association for Theatre in Higher Education conference in Boston, later published in American Theatre magazine, that gave me the courage to speak on the issue.
+Under the title, “High Tide of Heartbreak: Has theatre wounded me as much as or more than it’s healed me?” she weighs in on whether the stress the job has had on her body is still worth the ride and discusses her desire to keep her characters, who are also women of color, from fetishizing their pain.

 In attempting to highlight a different side of women of color she was met with resistance.
 More suffering, is that what audiences want?
 How do we help them and ourselves seek something more?
 Until we undo this attachment to pain, we will keep telling stories—both old and new—in the same way we’ve always told them.
 This process has manifested in my psyche as anxiety and in my body as constant tremors, joint and chest pains—things that have led me to seek the help of chiropractors and physical therapists.